MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetfilenameinformation.md

 </dl>
 </td>
 <td width="60%">
-Returned when one of the following occurs:
+Returned when an invalid parameter is passed, such as one of the following:

 <ul>
 <li>